THE GRACE IN BEING HUMAN

-My close friend returned not too long after the breakdown in circumstances.
+My close friend returned.
 It both feels and is practically different and there is understanding between us, we are still there for each other, just differently.
 There is a little bit sense of loss here but not overly there is equally healing.

 So what is it that has been lost?
 Why still in the quietness is there the deep rooted feeling of grief?
 The question needs asked again and again and again until this part of my heart is heard by me.

 Clearly something is needing honoured in this heart about all of that.
-Something I have suppressed in my being that is needing to speak.
+Something suppressed in my being that is needing to speak.
 What is feeling lost?